Updated July 27, 2023

 A command economy is a system under which the government controls everything.
 The government owns and controls the demand and supply of goods and services.
 The government decides in the economy the quantity of the goods produced in an economy rather than the private sector, which is prevalent in most of the economies in the world.

-Also, all the rules and regulations are also dedicated by the government in the economy and the government basically owns everything which is operating in the economy.
-Also, the policies of monetary and fiscal benefits are also planned and implemented by the government.
-Virtually everything is owned by the government.
+Also, all the rules and regulations are also dedicated by the government in the economy, and the government basically owns everything operating in the economy.
+Also, the policies of monetary and fiscal benefits undergo planning and implementation by the government.
+Virtually everything is under the ownership of the government.

 Examples of Command Economy

 Some of the Command Economy examples are provided below:

-The most common and relevant example of a command economy is the Republic of China were after world war 2 the ruler of the country of China who was Mao Tse Tueng created an economy of communism.
-The economy which he planned was a restricted economy with closed doors to trade and the international flow of goods and services.
-All the services and the production in the country were owned.
-However, the current fastest-growing economy is currently moving towards a much-liberated system and is opening up to another world economy at large to infuse foreign capital and investment within domestic boundaries.
-The country continues to make five years plan to achieve its long-term economic goals and objectives.
+The most common and relevant example of a command economy is the Republic of China, where after World War 2, the ruler of the country of China who was Mao Zedong created an economy of communism.
+He planned a restricted economy with closed doors to trade and the international flow of goods and services.
+All the services and production in the country were owned.
+However, the current fastest-growing economy is currently moving towards a much-liberated system.
+It is opening up to another world economy to infuse foreign capital and investment within domestic boundaries.
+The country continues to make five-year plans to achieve its long-term economic goals and objectives.

-Another famous example of a command economy is the state of Iran where the government owns around 60% of the state business which is operating in the country.
-The government controls the prices of oil and other state-owned goods and services to regulate the economy.
-The economy was experiencing recessions lately because of the sanctions which were put by the United Nations which was eventually improved and closed in 2015 when the nuclear trade deal was exercised
+Another famous example of a command economy is the state of Iran, where the government owns around 60% of the state business operating in the country.
+The government controls oil prices and other state-owned goods and services to regulate the economy.
+The economy was experiencing recessions lately because of the sanctions put in by the United Nations, which was eventually improved and closed in 2015 when the nuclear trade deal was exercised.